radiac/caman/README.md

   * Do not change ``commonName`` - this is a placeholder which will be set by caman
 * The lifespan of your host certs is ``default_days`` - 10 years by default

+#### Distribution

+You need to distribute your ``ca/ca.crt.pem`` for your host certificates to be recognised.

+To be recognised in Windows you will need to remove the ``.pem`` file extension and distribute the file as ``ca.crt``.

+To install system-wide in Debian and Ubuntu:

+    sudo cp ca/ca.crt.pem /usr/local/share/ca-certificates/my_ca_name.crt
+    sudo dpkg-reconfigure ca-certificates

+To install system-wide in other Linux distros:

+    cp ca/ca.crt.pem "/etc/openssl/certs/$( \
+        openssl x509 -inform PEM -subject_hash -in ca/ca.crt.pem | head -1 \
+    ).0"

+To install system-wide in Windows:

+1. Open the file from your filer or Internet Explorer like a normal file.
+As long as the file extension is ``.crt``, Windows Certificate Manager will open it.
+2. Click "Install certificate..." and accept all defaults

 ### Managing host certificates